Campaign Blog

 Campaign · February 8, 2026

-Border Security and Immigration: What Congress Can Do for FL-14
+Border Security and Immigration: Congress and FL-14

 Border security is a Florida issue, not just a border state issue.
 Here's how an unsecured border affects FL-14 families — and what John Peters will do.